KetasetThis page contains information on Ketaset for veterinary use.

 KETASET is detoxified by the liver and excreted by the kidneys; therefore, any preexistent hepatic or renal pathology or impairment of function can be expected to result in prolonged anesthesia; related fatalities have been reported.

 In cats, doses in excess of 50 mg/kg during any single procedure should not be used.
 The maximum recommended dose in subhuman primates is 40 mg/kg.

 To reduce the incidence of emergence reactions, animals should not be stimulated by sound or handling during the recovery period.
 However, this does not preclude the monitoring of vital signs.

 Apnea, respiratory arrest, cardiac arrest and death have occasionally been reported with ketamine used alone, and more frequently when used in conjunction with sedatives or other anesthetics.
 Close monitoring of patients is strongly advised during induction, maintenance and recovery from anesthesia.

 Color of solution may vary from colorless to very slightly yellowish and may darken upon prolonged exposure to light.
 This darkening does not affect potency.
 Do not use if precipitate appears.

-Respiratory depression may occur following administration of high doses of KETASET (ketamine hydrochloride injection, USP).
+Respiratory depression may occur following administration of high doses of KETASET (ketamine hydrochloride injection).
 If at any time respiration becomes excessively depressed and the animal becomes cyanotic, resuscitative measures should be instituted promptly.
 Adequate pulmonary ventilation using either oxygen or room air is recommended as a resuscitative measure.